caki9282/VRArcade-Beta/README.md

-# Final Project Proposal: Name TBD
+# Final Project Proposal: The Martian Express

 The main loop of our game is you are a conductor for some space train and your goal is to keep the train running via shovleling space coal and other train maintance.